Netflix/lemur/docs/quickstart/index.rst

 * PostgreSQL
 * Nginx

 .. note:: Lemur was built with in AWS in mind.
-This means that things such as databases (RDS), mail (SES), and SSL (ELB),
+This means that things such as databases (RDS), mail (SES), and TLS (ELB),
     are largely handled for us.
 Lemur does **not** require AWS to function.
 Our guides and documentation try to be be as generic as possible and are not intended to document every step of launching Lemur into a given environment.